Tag Archives: International Drama

 He is one of the guys.

-The thing I found interesting about A War is how the film shifts gears around the mid-way point.
+One interesting aspect of A War is how the film shifts gears around the mid-way point.
 The camaraderie between the soldiers in the field and their bond with Afghan civilians are mixed with dangerous threats from the Taliban.

 I kept waiting for an attack to occur and in these ways, the film is a standard war film.

-Mixed in are snippets of “home life” involving Pedersen’s wife- she appears a typical military wife- struggling to raise her three kids, one of whom has recently developed behavioral problems.
-They miss Pedersen.
+Mixed in are snippets of “home life” involving Pedersen’s wife.
+She appears a typical military wife, struggling to raise her three kids, one of whom has recently developed behavioral problems.

-A War, ironic to the title, is a calm, subdued film- very much impressive to me.
-To compare, a film of this nature, targeted as a “blockbuster” would likely have technical enhancers- dramatic music undoubtedly would play to cue action in the war zone.
+A War, ironic to the title, is calm and subdued, very impressive to me.
+To compare, a film of this nature, targeted as a “blockbuster” would likely have technical enhancers, dramatic music undoubtedly would play to cue action in the war zone.

-The climax of the film, when Pedersen’s verdict is read aloud in the courtroom, would contain some jarring camera shots, or an intense musical score.
+When Pedersen’s verdict is read aloud in the courtroom, it would normally contain some jarring camera shots or an intense musical score.

-A War has none of those and that brings a certain reality to it- this could be everyday life.
+A War has none of those and that brings a certain reality- this could be everyday life.
 A decision is made and life quietly goes on.

 Some complaints about A War being a tad boring.
 I see their point, but it is an atypical war film.
 It is understated and character-driven, rather than a shoot ’em up, overwrought with testosterone action, or laced with artillery or explosions.

-A War is not that mainstream a film- much to its credit.
+A War (2015) is not a mainstream film- much to its credit.
 Rather it is methodical and fraught with interesting thinking points.

 Oscar Nominations: Best Foreign Language Film